Garuda Wisnu Kencana Cultural Park

 Owned and managed by Alam Sutera Realty, Tbk, the construction of the 120.9 metre statue of Vishnu riding his mount Garuda was completed in August 2018.

 The park has a land area of about 60 hectares and is 263 metres above sea level.

+In the area, there is also the Garuda Statue.
+Directly behind Plaza Wisnu, the Garuda Plaza houses an 18-meter-tall statue of the Garuda head.
+Currently, Plaza Garuda serves as the focal point of a large corridor of carved limestone pillars spanning over 4,000 square meters of open space, known as Lotus Pond.
+The colossal and monumental limestone pillars of Lotus Pond create a truly exotic landscape.
+With a capacity of up to 7,000 people, Lotus Pond has earned a reputation as the perfect venue for large events, both national and international.
+The Garuda Wisnu Kencana statue was inaugurated on September 22, 2018, by President Joko Widodo.

 Garuda Wisnu Kencana statue

 Designed to be Indonesia’s tallest statue, Garuda Wisnu Kencana was inspired by a story from Hindu mythology about the search for Amrita (the elixir of life).

 According to that, Garuda agreed to be ridden by Lord Visnu in return for the right to use the elixir to liberate his enslaved mother.

 The idea for the monument was not without controversy, and religious authorities on the island complained that its massive size might disrupt the spiritual balance of the island, and that its commercial nature was inappropriate, but some groups approve of the project, because it will be a new tourist attraction on barren land.

 The 75 m tall, 65 m wide statue was designed by Nyoman Nuarta.
 It sits atop a pedestal to bring the total height of the monument to 121 m, which is nearly 30 m taller than the Statue of Liberty in the United States.
 The completed monument is about as tall as a 21-storey building.
 It weighs 4000 tonnes, making it the heaviest statue in the country.
 The statue is made of copper and brass sheeting, with a stainless steel frame and skeleton, as well as a steel and concrete core column.
 The outer covering measures 22000 m2 in area.
 The crown of Visnu is covered with golden mosaics and the statue has a dedicated lighting arrangement.
 The monument was completed on 31 July 2018 and inaugurated by Indonesian President Joko Widodo on 22 September 2018.